shantanoo-desai/yoctoproject-cheatsheet/README.md

 A summary of all things one might need to work with [Yocto Project](https://yoctoproject.org).
 One stop repository for Yocto since there are so many variables and CLIs to work with.

+## Contributing

+Please feel free to add / adapt the list accordingly via PRs.
+As OE/Yocto Project still has a steep learning-curve, a better way would be to share resources with the community.

 ## Commands

 All hints for CLIs like `bitbake`, `bitbake-layers`, `devtool` etc. used within common Yocto Project development